babel/babel-loader/README.md

 ### The node API for `babel` has been moved to `babel-core`.

-If you receive this message it means that you have the npm package `babel` installed and use the short notation of the loader in the webpack config:
+If you receive this message it means that you have the npm package `babel` installed and use the short notation of the loader in the webpack config (which is not valid anymore as of webpack 2.x):
 ```js
   {
     test: /\.js$/,